-The Google Calendar integration lets you import events from Google into your Float account.
-Once you've connected your account, events created in your Google Calendar will automatically sync as tasks within Float.
+The Google Calendar integration lets you quickly import and add events to your individual schedule in Float.
+Once you've connected your account, events that are created in your Google Calendar will automatically sync as tasks to your schedule.

 Here's how to get started:

-- Click Connect and choose the Google account and calendar you want to sync with.
-You'll also need to select a Float project to add your tasks to (e.g., Google Calendar Events).
+- Click Connect and choose the Google account and calendar you want to use.
+You'll also need to create/select a Float project to add your tasks to.

-- You can change both the Google account you've connected, as well as the Float project you've associated your Google Events with, from the Integrations tab.
+- You can change both the Google Calendar you've connected, as well as the Float project you've associated your calendar events with, from the Integrations tab.

 Individual events are imported from two months before the date you sync and three years after.